Collaborative-AI/colda/public/html/_sources/reference/StopRequest.rst.txt

 .. code-block:: python

-    from synspot import algorithm
+    from colda import algorithm
     model = Model(task_mode, model_name)
     model.fit(data, target)
     save(model, os.path.join(root, self_id, 'task', task_id, 'train', 'round', str(round), 'model.pkl'))

 .. note::

-    The :py:class:`~synspot.StopRequest.StopRequest` class has several methods,
+    The :py:class:`~colda.StopRequest.StopRequest` class has several methods,
     but they are all marked as "experimental."
 Read that as you will.
 The ``[source]`` link is there for a reason.